 Below are the activities which MUST be completed with evidence submitted (this can just be a short written comment via email or Tapestry once in the week):

-- Complete the "Taste Testing" writing activity (a model video will be posted below) and the "Shape Patterns" activity for this week from your home learning pack.
+- Complete the "Musical Emotions" writing activity (a model video will be posted below) and two of the three 3D shape activities for this week from your home learning pack.

 - Engage with the daily Phonics and Maths videos.
 The other videos are optional.

 Please can you also ensure that your child is reading regularly.
 You can read the books we provided, home reading books, make use of Reading Buddy and access the comics and online texts from the page linked below.